DARC-e-V/50ohm-pocket/README.md

 # Amateurfunktrainer

-## Note this project is intended for the german ham exam, so no english translation.Amateurfunktrainer
+#### Note this project is intended for the german ham exam, so no english translation.

 ![Screenshot von der App Benutzeroberfläche.](assets/screenshots/chapterscreen.png?raw=true)